 The ‘Mod Your Guitar’ Station

-I found the pre-cut guitar shapes at Michaels, along with the ribbon.
+I found the pre-cut guitar shapes at Michaels (identical ones can be purchased online here) along with the ribbon.
 I attached the ribbon strap to the back of the guitars using coordinating duck tape.
 I also covered the table in neon rock-themed stretchy bracelets so the kids could also decorate themselves a bit too.